 What happens when a tenant moves out?

-Tenants are required to give us a written 30-day notice prior to moving out.
+Tenants are required to give us a written 60-day notice prior to moving out.
 When we receive this notice the tenant is given a Move-Out Packet.
 This packet gives them detailed instructions on how to leave the property in great condition.
 It includes a cleaning checklist, key and utility instructions, charges for needed cleaning and repairs if necessary, and deposit return procedures.
-Tenant security deposits are held in a trust account until the tenant moves out.
 Once the tenant moves out, we perform a total property inspection and use the deposit to cover any damages or cleaning that is needed to return the property to its rent-ready condition.
 We return the remaining deposit money to the tenant with a full accounting of what was performed.
 We love it when we can return a full deposit to the tenants because this means the property is ready to be rented again.